 - 1.1 M/s.
-NeoBiocon FZ LLC, Dubai Development Authority, Dubai United Arab Emirates (the "Entity") was incorporated on May 09, 2007 as a Free Zone Limited Liability Company and operates in United Arab Emirates under Commercial license no. 16111 issued by Dubai Development Authority, Government of Dubai, Dubai United Arab Emirates. - 1.2 The Entity is licensed to engage in marketing & sales promotion, import & re-export and storage of pharmaceuticals including providing support services. - 1.3 The registered office of the Entity is located at Office no. 708N, Dubai Science Park Head Quarter, North Tower, Dubai Science Park, Dubai United Arab Emirates.
+NeoBiocon FZ LLC, Dubai Development Authority, Dubai United Arab Emirates (the "Entity") was incorporated on May 09, 2007 as a Free Zone Limited Liability Company and operates in United Arab Emirates under Commercial license no. 16111 issued by Dubai Development Authority, Government of Dubai, Dubai United Arab Emirates. - 1.2 The Entity is licensed to engage in marketing and sales promotion, import and re-export and storage of pharmaceuticals including providing support services. - 1.3 The registered address of the Entity is located at Office no. 708N, Seventh Floor, Dubai Science Park (DSD) Towers North, Dubai Science Park, Dubai United Arab Emirates.
 The address of the Entity for communication is P.O.
-Box: 505176, Dubai United Arab Emirates. - 1.4 The management and control are vested with the Directors, Dr. Bavaguthu Raghuram Shetty and Mrs. Kiran Mazumdar Shaw (both Indian nationals).
+Box: 505176, Dubai United Arab Emirates. - 1.4 The management and control of the Entity are vested with the Directors, M/s.
+Neopharma (L.L.C.) is represented by Dr. Bavaguthu Raghuram Shetty and Mrs. Kiran Mazumdar Shaw (both Indian nationals).
 M/s.
 Biocon Limited is represented by Mr. Aditya Ganesh Dhamdhere (Indian national) to manage the affairs of the Entity.